 You get to choose to buy 1 of 3 levels.
 Here’s what comes in each.

-There’s also an awesome “recap” of each topic at the end for quick reference later on.
-At the end of each video, you can ask her questions (similar to blog comments) and she’ll answer.
+There’s also a “recap” of each topic at the end for quick reference later on.
+And at the end of each video, you can ask her questions (similar to blog comments) and she’ll answer.

 Highlights of what you’ll learn in this prenatal course